Sandra Lee Photography Workshops presents … SOUTH DAKOTA – A Photographic Workshop

 Sandy Zelasko, DBA Sandra Lee Photography is an authorized permittee with the National Park Service and maintains a CUA Permit in Badlands National Park for the purpose of field guided photography instruction.

-Thank you for considering Sandra Lee Photography for your Introduction to Badlands National Park Photography Workshop adventure.
+Thank you for considering Sandra Lee Photography for your Best of the Badlands National Park Photography Workshop adventure.
 We know there are many photography workshops to choose from.
 You will find our small class size leaves time for enhanced personal attention and photographic discussion.
-Please visit InvestInNature.org for more information.
+Please visit InvestInNature.org for more workshops.